Wolfgang Petrick: Life and career

-Wolfgang Petrick has been a member of the Berlin Academy of Arts since 1993.
+Petrick was a member of the Berlin Academy of Arts from 1993.
 In addition to teaching at the HdK (UdK), he worked on his own works and in 1978 was part of the photographic series Artists in their Studio by Erika Kiffl; her photography is, among other things, presented by the Museum of Art and Industry Hamburg.

-From 1994 onwards, Petrick used the lecture-free periods to work in his Williamsburg studio in New York City.
-The Brooklyn address became a contact point for artist friends such as: Jim Dine, James Kalm alias Loren Munk, for some of his Berlin students like Kerstin Roolfs, and for collectors like Arne Glimcher, Robert Cohen, Dirk Geuer.
-But from there Petrick also witnessed the collapse of the Twin Towers of the World Trade Center on September 11, 2001.
-Five years later he created his work Big Cell: “A fire engine turns the corner against the laws of perspective: it then comes roughly loose.
-Painting in fine strokes, color in black and white,” is how art critic Simone Reber describes the picture in the Tagesspiegel.
+From 1994 onwards, Petrick used his time off from academia to work in his Williamsburg studio in New York City.
+The Brooklyn address became a contact point for artist friends such as: Jim Dine, James Kalm alias Loren Munk, for some of his Berlin students like Kerstin Roolfs, and for collectors like Arne Glimcher, Robert Cohen, and Dirk Geuer.
+From this Petrick witnessed the collapse of the Twin Towers of the World Trade Center on September 11, 2001.
+Five years later, he created his work Big Cell: “A fire engine turns the corner against the laws of perspective: it then comes roughly loose.
+Painting in fine strokes, color in black and white,” is how art critic Simone Reber describes the picture in Tagesspiegel.

+Petrick lived and worked in Berlin.
+He was married to the artist Helma from 1964; the couple had a daughter, the children's and young adult's author Nina Petrick.
+His wife died in March 2025.

+Petrick died in Berlin on 5 December 2025, at the age of 86, after a long serious illness.